Canon EOS RP

 The Canon EOS RP is a 26.2-megapixel full-frame mirrorless interchangeable-lens camera launched by Canon in March 2019.
-The camera is reported to be the least expensive full frame camera to be produced.
+The camera is reported to be the least expensive digital full-frame camera to be produced.
 In addition to the standard black model, 5000 units of a limited edition gold model were sold in Japan to commemorate the Tokyo 2020 Olympic Games.